Erkaman/fluid_sim/README.md

 ![Animated](gifs/sim4.gif)

 An implementation of the article "Fast Fluid Dynamics Simulation on the GPU", using C++ and OpenGL 3.3.
-This implementation implements the "advection", and "projection" from the article.
-The "diffusion" and "boundary conditions" of the article are not implemented.
+This implementation implements the "advection", and "projection" steps from the article.
+The "diffusion" and "boundary conditions" steps of the article are not implemented.
-Finally, Note that the primary was focus was on making flashy simulations, and not on physical realism.
+Finally, note that the primary focus was on making flashy simulations, and not on physical realism.

-The code is minimalistic and is written in ~1000LOC of C++, and uses only OpenGL no frameworks whatsoever, so the code should be readable.
+**The code is minimalistic and is written in only ~1000LOC of C++, and uses only OpenGL and no frameworks whatsoever, so the code should be readable.**

 # Video